Financial Literacy Glossary

 Learn more about FICO Score.

-Learn more about Fraud.
+Learn more about Flex Loan.

 A labor market where large numbers of people work in freelance or temporary positions, rather than permanent jobs.